Krusty Krab: Role in SpongeBob SquarePants

-The Krusty Krab is a prominent fast food restaurant in the underwater city of Bikini Bottom.
-It is owned and operated by Eugene H. Krabs (Mr. Krabs), who invented its famous Krabby Patty sandwich.
-Krabs plans to transfer ownership of the restaurant to his daughter, Pearl, when she is older.
+The Krusty Krab is a prominent fast-food restaurant in the underwater city of Bikini Bottom.
+It is owned and operated by Eugene H. Krabs (Mr. Krabs), who invented its famous Krabby Patty sandwich and plans to transfer ownership of the restaurant to his daughter, Pearl, when she is older.
 Squidward Tentacles and SpongeBob SquarePants work at the Krusty Krab as the cashier and fry cook, respectively.
 The other main characters of the series have also held temporary, single-episode positions at the Krusty Krab.

-Located across the street from the Krusty Krab is the Chum Bucket, another fast food restaurant owned and operated by Plankton and Karen.
-Plankton, Mr. Krabs' former best friend, later became his arch-competitor; Plankton's futile attempts at stealing the secret Krabby Patty recipe to replicate the burgers and put the Krusty Krab out of business is a major plot point throughout the series.
+Located across the street from the Krusty Krab is the unsuccessful Chum Bucket, owned and operated by Plankton and Karen.
+Plankton, Mr. Krabs' former best friend, later became his arch-competitor; Plankton's futile attempts at stealing the secret Krabby Patty recipe to replicate the burgers and put the Krusty Krab out of business, which are often thwarted by SpongeBob and/or Mr. Krabs, are a major plot point throughout the series.

-The Krusty Krab usually attracts customers from Bikini Bottom because of the Krabby Patty's renowned taste and the fact that Plankton's restaurant has a menu consisting of chum (bait consisting of fish parts), which is considered mostly inedible by the other characters.
-As a result, the Krusty Krab has become one of the most successful restaurants in the city.
-In the show, SpongeBob calls it "the finest eating establishment ever established for eating".
 Mr. Krabs frequently exploits his restaurant's popularity, such as engaging in price gouging and charging his own employees for use of the building's services.

-In the season 3 episode "Krusty Krab Training Video", the Krusty Krab building is shown to have originally been a run-down retirement home called the Rusty Krab, which Mr. Krabs acquired and converted into a restaurant.
-In another episode, the restaurant was also the name of a pirate ship owned by Mr. Krabs before he started the business.
-The restaurant has seen a lot of temporary changes throughout the show, such as operating 24/7 and being transformed into a hotel, which have been the focus of many episodes.
-Other episodes have depicted the Krusty Krab being damaged or destroyed.
+In the season 3 episode "Krusty Krab Training Video", the Krusty Krab building is shown to have originally been a run-down retirement home called the Rusty Krab, which Mr. Krabs acquired and converted into a restaurant, adding a "K" to the word "Rusty".
+In another episode, the Krusty Krab was the name of a pirate ship owned by Mr. Krabs before he started the business, which he named after the ship.
+The restaurant has seen a lot of temporary changes throughout the show, such as switching to a 24/7 schedule and being transformed into a hotel.
+Other episodes have depicted the Krusty Krab being damaged or destroyed, although due to the show having loose continuity the restaurant inexplicably always appears rebuilt and in good shape the following episode.